syncfusion-content/flutter-docs/Flutter/pdf/working-with-forms.md

 ## Modifying the existing form field in a PDF document

 You can modify an existing form field by getting the field from the PdfFormFieldCollection.
-You can retrieve a field from the field collection by index or by field name.
+You can retrieve a field from the field collection by index.

 The following code sample explains how to modify an existing form field in a PDF document.